xGR: Efficient Generative Recommendation Serving at Scale: Background

-Beam search is a heuristic search algorithm widely adopted in GR to balance the trade-off between retrieval quality and computational cost.
+\textbf{Beam Search \& Decode.} While LLMs typically employ stochastic sampling to foster diversity and creativity~\cite{li2019robust}, GR prioritizes retrieval accuracy to recommend the most relevant items.
+Unlike open-ended text generation, stochastic sampling is not suitable for recommendation scenarios that return a small set of top-ranked items.
+Also, random decoding can easily miss high-probability candidates and even produce semantic-ID combinations that do not correspond to real items~\cite{deng2025onerec,kong2025minionerec,lin2024efficient}.
+To this end, GR adopts beam search algorithm to balance the trade-off between retrieval quality and computational cost.
 It maintains a set of $BW$ most promising partial sequences, where $BW$ is the beam width.

-As shown in Figure \ref{fig:beam}, at each time step $t$, the algorithm expands all $BW$ active beams by computing the probability distribution over the item vocabulary.
-To manage the search space, the system first selects the Top-$K$ most likely next-token candidates for each beam.
-From this aggregated pool of $BW \times K$ candidates, it then identifies the global Top-$BW$ sequences with the highest cumulative log-probabilities to form the new set of active beams for step $t+1$.
-This procedure repeats until the generated item identifiers are complete.
-Unlike typical LLM tasks where $BW$ is small, generative recommendation demands high diversity, often requiring large values for both $BW$ and $K$ (e.g., $128 \times 128$ or even $512 \times 512$).
-This results in a massive candidate pool (up to $2.6 \times 10^5$ candidates per time step), transforming the lightweight sorting operation into a computationally heavy bottleneck.
+As shown in Figure \ref{fig:beam}, at each time step $t$, the algorithm expands all active beams by computing the probability distribution over the item vocabulary.
+To manage the search space, the system first selects the $BW$ most likely next-token candidates for each beam.
+From this aggregated pool of $BW \times K$ candidates, it then identifies the global Top-$K$ sequences with the highest cumulative log-probabilities to form the new set of active beams for step $t+1$.
+Since each item is represented by a semantic ID composed of three token IDs, so the process terminates after these time steps.
+Since recommendation scenarios demand high diversity, large $BW$ and $K$ values (e.g., $128 \times 128$ or even $512 \times 512$) are typically required.
+This results in a massive candidate pool (up to $2.6 \times 10^5$ candidates per step), transforming the lightweight sorting operation into a computationally heavy bottleneck.
+Furthermore, it forces the system to maintain and update large amount of active beams simultaneously at each step, rendering the GR decode phase significantly different from the single-stream decoding commonly found in LLM applications.